sectrs-acai/shrinkwrap/documentation/userguide/runtimes.rst

 Build Container Image Locally
 *****************************

-If you have a need to build the shrinkwrap container image on your local system, you can do it as follows:
+If you have a need to build the shrinkwrap container images on your local system, you can do it as follows:

 .. code-block:: shell

   cd docker
-  ./build.sh
+  ./build.sh local

-This will build an image called ``oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-debian11-<ARCH>`` with the tag ``local``.
+This will build an image called ``oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-slim-<ARCH>`` with the tag ``local``.
 To use the locally built image, call shrinkwrap as follows if running on an x86_64 system:

 .. code-block:: shell

-  shrinkwrap --runtime=<name> --image=oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-debian11-x86_64:local ...
+  shrinkwrap --runtime=<name> --image=oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-slim-x86_64:local ...

 Or like this if running on an aarch64 system:

 .. code-block:: shell

-  shrinkwrap --runtime=<name> --image=oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-debian11-aarch64:local ...
+  shrinkwrap --runtime=<name> --image=oss-kernel--docker.artifactory.geo.arm.com/shrinkwrap/base-slim-aarch64:local ...